 In order to give useful information while also saving time and money, work on micro-learning.
 This is the process in which any material that needs to be given to a large group of people is broken down into sections that helps them to better digest and apply the information.

-Even if you are a company that focuses on individual learning, you may be finding that employees are having a hard time retaining the information taught to them.
+Even if you are a company that focuses on individual learning, you may find that employees are having a hard time retaining the information taught to them.
 Take a look at your actual processes and learning software.
 Is it just simple videos or demos about a product?
 The issue may be that your employees are simply bored.
 The solution?
 Use the trend of gamification to your advantage.
-80% of learners say they would be more productive if their place of work was more game-like.
+80% of learners say they would be more productive if their place of work were more game-like.
 Take things up a notch and work to make your learning environment a little more interesting.

 As leaders slowly but steadily realize the worth of their human capital, every aspect of talent management will change.
 The ideal talent lifecycle will now be goal-centric at every phase.
 From recruiting to offboarding, every lifecycle change that talent goes through will have a focus on organizational value-based goals.

-As it stands, only 61% of employees know their company’s mission statement, and far less know anything about company strategy.
+As it stands, only 61% of employees know their company’s mission statement, and far fewer know anything about company strategy.
 This is where traditional talent management has gotten us.
 Too many organizations are in a place where no matter how great their talent is, their talent management is so poor that core business objectives aren’t communicated or agreed upon.
 As HR evolves, this disjointedness will dissolve, and organizational values will be part of every function and process.

 No More Silos

 Just as HR will need to acquire a robust skill set, each specialization they take on will require HR professionals to forge new professional relationships.
 Marketing will no longer be siloed; they will work with HR to create a strategically driven employer brand.
-The finance department and performance management will no longer be just email addresses; HR, finance and performance management will work seamlessly to offer compensation that attracts and retains talent with the optimal balance between budget and effectiveness.
+The finance department and performance management will no longer be just email addresses; HR, finance, and performance management will work seamlessly to offer compensation that attracts and retains talent with the optimal balance between budget and effectiveness.
 Training and HR will become closely tied in their workforce and succession planning endeavors.

-Don’t just read about the latest HR trends, work to implement them into your everyday processes.
-With the help of ClearCompany’s Talent Management Software you can get an all-in-one experience to help you stay on top of the HR game!
+Don’t just read about the latest HR trends; work to implement them into your everyday processes.
+With the help of ClearCompany’s Talent Management Software, you can get an all-in-one experience to help you stay on top of the HR game!